-- In a civil rights model, notice has many phases, some or all of which may come to pass (equitably): - Notice of investigation and/or initial meeting. - Post-gatekeeper phase, notice of allegation (charge). - Post-investigation, notice of hearing (if applicable). - Updates on status of investigation (ongoing). - Notice of outcome and sanctions. - Notice of appeal. - Notice of final determination.
+- In a civil rights model, notice has many phases, some or all of which may come to pass (equitably): - Notice of initial meeting. - Post-gatekeeper phase, notice of allegation and/or investigation. - Post-investigation, notice of hearing (if applicable). - Updates on status of investigation (ongoing). - Notice of outcome and sanctions. - Notice of appeal. - Notice of final determination.